j-quelly/ispellits/README.md

 - [x] db of some kind (using sqlite) [11/3/2016]
 	- [x] update to deploy with heroku [11/4/2016]
 		- [x] then change db to mongodb [11/4/2016]
-- [ ] make sure server is all es6
+- [x] make sure server is mostly es6 [11/8/2016]
+	- can probably still improve on this
-- [ ] remove any unused middleware and dependencies
+- [x] remove any unused middleware and dependencies [11/8/2016]
+	- cookie parser
+	- express session
-- [ ] lint and clean it up/comment
+- [ ] lint
+- [ ] comment
 - [ ] redux
 - [ ] graphql?
 - [ ] relay?